ctsuu/The-DEF-Pump/README.md

 ![UREA Tank and Components](https://user-images.githubusercontent.com/22917810/130365614-26e6d3e0-c916-4808-b811-c6f2b39e65ba.png)

-The Canadian Winter is well below the -11 deg C, sometime reaches -40 deg c.
-Even the OEM DEF distribution system is designed for the condition, the repeated freezing and unthawing cycle still can stress out the Urea pump.
+On the component side, We are focus our resources on the DEF pumps, the Urea heater units, and the Urea injectors of the major Car manufacturtors(Ford, GM, Mercedes-Benz, VW/Audi).
 Our supplier has 26 years experienses in design and manufacture of vehicle fuel injection and exhaust emission systems for OEM and aftermarket customers.
-We have direct replacement DEF pump for the Diesel engines on the list.
+We have direct replacement DEF pump, the Urea injection Nozzle and the Urea heater for the Diesel engines on the list.

+## Ford
+### V8 406 6.7L (6651cc) Diesel Engine
+This engine is the power plant for 2011-2016 Ford F-250 Super Duty, F-350 Super Duty, F-450 Super Duty, F-550 Super Duty Family.
+Our diesel exhaust fluid (DEF) pump matches the fit and function of the original part( Cross Reference number: BC3Z5J229K, BC3Z5J229L, BC3Z5L227D, BC3Z5L227K, BC3Z5L229L).
+The package contents 1 Diesel Exhaust Fluid (DEF) pump and Mounting Hardwares.

+Our Urea injection Nozzle is the direct replacement of the original part(Cross reference number: 0280 158705, GM 19300179).
+The package contents 1
+Urea injection Nozzle.

+Our

 [Jinjia DEF Pump Introduction.pdf](https://github.com/ctsuu/The-DEF-Pump/files/6996495/Jinjia.DEF.Pump.Introduction.pdf)